Updated November 18, 2021

 The cause of a relapse is usually not associated with one particular event.
 There are several warning signs and red flags that preceded the relapse.
 These generally show the user returning to past perceptions, emotions, and behaviors which can push them back to alcoholism or drug abuse.
 Creating a relapse prevention plan can help people recognizing and taking action against the warning signs of a possible relapse.

 A relapse prevention plan is an essential tool for all patients in recovery.
-Relapse prevention plans help people in recognizing their behaviors that could cause a future relapse.
+Relapse prevention plans help people recognize their behaviors that could cause a future relapse.
 They also lay out ways to resist those behaviors and to remain focused on your sobriety.

 Typically, a relapse prevention plan is a written report someone creates with their addiction treatment team and shares with others in their support group.
 The program offers a plan of action in reacting to triggers and cravings.

 Relapse usually isn’t a sudden event.
 Rather, it’s a three-part process that includes:

 It’s possible to recognize and act upon feelings and events with a relapse prevention plan to help avoid physical relapse.